getrasa/Custom-Motion-Capture-V2/README.md

 ### Introduction
 This project started with me trying to prove to myself that I can build a motion capture suit on my own.
 But it ended up being probably the most challenging and satisfying project I've completed so far.
 The idea was to build a device which maps human body movements to a 3d model - wirelessly and hopefully at a reasonable framerate.
-Luckily, this build manages to read 17 points/joints at a whopping speed of 50fps, fully wirelessly and runs roughly 3-5 hours on one charge.
+Luckily, this build manages to read 17 points/joints at a whopping speed of 50fps, fully wirelessly and runs roughly 3-5 hours on a single charge.